adnammit/media-client/README.md

 ## To-do
-* finish writing out genre types
+* make genre filter checkboxes/multiples?
-* add genre filter
+* go through genre filter and make sure you got'em all
 * use the same component for SearchDetail and MediaDetail if possible
 * add special random function to home page maybe
 * replace UpNext with user-defined lists